-Following is the 37th post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 37th post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 3 – “Advocate,” and focuses on the importance of a lawyer’s honesty when dealing any type of tribunal.
 The Rule of Professional Conduct, as revised, is as follows:

 Rule 3.3 Candor Toward the Tribunal